sergiocollado/potpourri/Notes_on_linux.md

 After you open GUFW you will see it’s simple user interface.
 From there simply click on the slider button next to Status to turn it from OFF to ON

-13.Make your BIOS More Secure
+14.Make your BIOS More Secure
 This tip may not be directly Linux related but it is considered as a general security risk for most Linux distributions.
 After installing Linux on your computer, it is a good idea to disable any possibility of your computer to boot via USB, CD/DVD or other external drives.
 This means that nobody can overwrite your Linux and hence damage it or even try to access your drive by booting a Live OS.
 And this is just the tip of the iceberg of security threats when external boot is enabled.
 This is why, you should access BIOS on your system start up and go to the Boot tab from which disable the booting option from external drives:
 Image: https://sensorstechforum.com/wp-content/uploads/2017/07/bios-boot-tab-sensorstechforum.jpg

 In addition to these measures, add a BIOS password, which will stop someone with a physical access to your computer to enter the BIOS

+15. Limit your pings or disable responding to pings

+As lots of bots find your server by pinging, turning off pings is one way to help hide it (though this really only helps servers that you aren't driving the public to)

-14. Use Firejail Sandboxing When You Try New Applications
+16. Use Firejail Sandboxing When You Try New Applications

 In general, Linux operating systems are designed in order to be secure by default.
 But this does not mean that your online browsing is not exposed against any sniffing or phishing attacks – the main reason why you need to secure yourself against new browser extensions or apps that may be unwanted on your Linux machine.
 Firejail is one security app that is very simple to set up and works on the latest Linux distros.
 Here is how to set it up on 16.04 LTS Ubuntu: sudo apt-get update